okielife/Emerald/docs/index.rst

  - Gotten electricity usage data from bills
  - Estimated thermal properties of the envelope
  - Generated basic EnergyPlus inputs
+ - It runs EnergyPlus 9.3 on GitHub Actions now

 Still to do:

- - On Travis, it should download E+ 9.3 and run E+ through it.
+ - Move to EnergyPlus 22.1; update for API changes
  - Add outputs as individual classes, separate out all boilerplate stuff
- - Lots of things.
+ - Diagnose energy usage difference

 .. toctree::
    :maxdepth: 2